UK's Johnson drops corporate tax cut plan in bid to woo voters

 In 2010, the corporation tax rate stood at 28%.
 Before the 2017 election, Labour said it would raise the rate to 26%.

-With the prospect of widespread infrastructure nationalization under Labour, and an abrupt Brexit possible under Johnson’s Conservatives, many business leaders say they face unprecedented levels of uncertainty.
+With the prospect of widespread infrastructure nationalisation under Labour, and an abrupt Brexit possible under Johnson’s Conservatives, many business leaders say they face unprecedented levels of uncertainty.

 “I believe we are facing a danger that could get in the way of a bright future, and it takes the form of extreme ideology.
 And we see it on both sides of the political divide,” the CBI’s Fairbairn said.